 Each phone area contained signs above the phones, in English and Spanish, explaining that legal calls are not monitored.
-During the tour, the Superintendent stated that he was in the process of .
-Supervision of each housing area (b) (7)(E) is provided through a detention officer posted inside each housing area, as well as security supervisors conducting unannounced rounds at least once per shift.
+There are no video cameras in the general population housing areas.
+During the tour, the Superintendent stated that he was in the process of assessing the need for additional video surveillance cameras in each of the housing area dayrooms.
+Supervision of each housing area is provided through a detention officer posted inside each housing area, as well as security supervisors conducting unannounced rounds at least once per shift.
 Unannounced rounds by supervisors are noted in the housing area logbook in red ink.
 The Auditor reviewed the logbooks in each housing area and confirmed that unannounced rounds are being conducted at least once per shift and at irregular intervals.